jeffreydeanyoung/DataCleaningCourseProject/README.md

 Data from "Human Activity Recognition Using Smartphones" can be found at:
    (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

+   Directions:
-   Copy the zip file containing the data to a directory, copy script to same directory and run in R.
+       1. Copy the zip file from the above link to a directory.
+       2. Copy script (run_analysis.R) to same directory.
+       3. Run script (run_analysis.R) in R.

        Two .txt files will be created, HARUS_data.txt and HARUS_SummaryData.txt as described in CodeBook.md.
        The second dataset, HARUS_SummaryData.txt, is the solution dataset for the course project.